Blog How to Spot AI-Generated Images

 How to Spot AI-Generated Images

-AI image generators have made remarkable progress in recent years.
-Tools like Midjourney, DALL-E, and Stable Diffusion can now produce photorealistic images that fool most people at first glance.
-But despite these advances, AI-generated images still contain telltale signs that give them away if you know where to look.
+AI image generators have made remarkable progress.
+Tools like Midjourney, DALL-E, Stable Diffusion, and newer "nano-banana" style models can produce photorealistic images that fool most people at first glance.
+But despite the advances, AI-generated images still leave telltale signs.
+If you know how to tell if a photo is AI, you can usually spot one in under a minute.

 Look at the Hands and Fingers

-Hands remain one of the most reliable indicators of AI-generated imagery.
-While generators have improved greatly since early models produced nightmarish six-fingered hands, subtle issues persist.
+Hands are still the single most reliable giveaway.
+While generators have moved past the nightmarish six-fingered hands of early models, subtle issues persist.
 Look for fingers that merge together, nails that appear warped or inconsistent between hands, and joints that bend at unnatural angles.
-If someone in an image is gripping an object, check whether the grip looks physically plausible.
+If someone is gripping an object, check whether the grip looks physically plausible.
+When in doubt, count the fingers.

 Examine Text and Signage

-AI models struggle with text.
-Any words appearing on signs, clothing, books, or screens in an image are worth scrutinizing.
-Common giveaways include letters that morph into nonsensical shapes, inconsistent fonts within what should be a single sign, and text that almost looks like real words but dissolves into gibberish on closer inspection.
-If an image contains perfectly rendered scenery but garbled text on a storefront, it's likely AI-generated.
+AI models struggle with text, which makes signage one of the quickest ways to detect an AI image.
+Any words on signs, clothing, books, or screens are worth scrutinizing.
+Common giveaways include letters that morph into nonsensical shapes, inconsistent fonts within a single sign, and text that almost looks like real words but dissolves into gibberish on closer inspection.
+Perfectly rendered scenery with garbled text on a storefront?
+Almost certainly generated.

 Study the Background Details

-AI generators focus rendering quality on the main subject and often neglect background consistency.
-Look for architecture that defies physics: staircases leading nowhere, windows at impossible angles, or buildings that don't follow consistent perspective lines.
+Generators focus rendering quality on the main subject and often neglect the background.
+Look for architecture that defies physics: staircases leading nowhere, windows at impossible angles, or buildings that break perspective.
 In crowd scenes, background figures may have melted or distorted features.
 Trees and foliage sometimes repeat in unnatural patterns.
+The subject can look flawless while the edges of the frame fall apart.

 Examples of visual cues for spotting AI-generated images including common artifacts in hands, text, and backgrounds